 You want a thrill of a lifetime!
 Then, you must schedule a flight in the “New Orleans Lady,” an open cockpit airplane.
 See the world like very few get a chance to do!
 Check one more item off your Bucket List.

 Book a ride by checking out our calendar on this website.
-Available days are highlighted in purple.
-Rides can be scheduled for most Saturdays in June, July, August, September.
-If those dates are not convenient please contact our Flight Coordinator, Dave Cantin.
-His number is 504-616-3605 and his email is email@example.com.
-Once you have spoken to our ride coordinator and confirmed your date and time, you can purchase your ride by visiting our Purchase Rides site.
+Available days are highlighted.
+Rides can be scheduled on the Saturday of our general membership meeting in June, July, August, September.
+Prior to making a purchase please contact our Flight Coordinator, David Capo.
+His number is 504-416-4917 and his email is email@example.com.
+Once you have spoken to our flight coordinator and confirmed your date and time, you can purchase your ride by visiting our Purchase Rides site.

 All riders must be: 1) at least 18 years of age (with parents signed permission); 2) able to physically climb in and out of the aircraft under their own power; 3) under the weight limit of 250; 4) flexible with scheduling due to weather or safety conditions.